 Yes, you are strongly encouraged to provide letters of recommendation from non-family members, as these letters may assist the Selection Committee in determining the strength of your character.
 Letters of recommendation should be addressed to the Dean of Admissions, Jay Merillat, no later than the application deadline; letters may be mailed, hand-delivered, faxed or emailed.

 While applicants are primarily selected based on the criteria listed under “Selection Process” in the admissions booklet, the Selection Committee is also very interested in how applicants have spent their time outside of high school academic classes.
-Williamson seeks to enroll young men who are active and productive with their free time and engage in school activities and community service.
+Williamson seeks to enroll young men who are active and productive with their free time and engage in school activities, community service, and employment.

 A “legal US resident” is a United States citizen or a permanent lawful resident alien – an immigrant who has an alien registration card (green card).